 Abiraterone was previously a last-line treatment for men with advanced prostate cancer which has metastasised and spread to other parts of the body.
 It is taken in tablet form and works by blocking the testosterone that prostate cancer needs to grow.
 This process can slow the growth of the cancer or shrink it.
-Recently, the STAMPEDE trial has shown that taking abiraterone in combination with hormone therapy can give men diagnosed with advanced prostate cancer an additional 18 months of life.
+Recently, the LATITUDE and STAMPEDE trials have shown that taking abiraterone in combination with hormone therapy can give men diagnosed with advanced prostate cancer an additional 18 months of life.
 If NICE were to approve the treatment, it could benefit around 2,200 men per year.

 Whilst it is fantastic that this treatment can have such strong effects, the problem that abiraterone faces during its cost-effectiveness appraisal is that the STAMPEDE trial has also shown that the chemotherapy treatment docetaxel provides similar benefit to abiraterone for men at this stage.
 Docetaxel is the current standard of care for men newly diagnosed with advanced disease, and is also significantly cheaper due to being off-patent (no longer restricted to being produced only by the company who created it).
 As a result we are working to ensure that this treatment is available to men who are unable to have chemotherapy.